vitessio/website/content/en/blog/2022-03-30-online-ddl-vitess-cut-over.md

 There's a few techniques to preventing writes on the migrated table.
 They differ in a few ways: are the techniques safe enough?
 Are they revertible?
 What is the impact to the app?

-Take `fb-osc`'s approach: it runs a two-step cut-over, where it first renames the original table away, thus creating a puncture in the database, then renaming the ghost table in its place.
+Take `fb-osc`'s approach: it runs a two-step cut-over, where it first renames the original table away, thus creating a puncture in the database, then renaming the shadow table in its place.
 There is a point in time where the table just doesn't exist.
 To the users and apps this manifests as unexpected errors.
 All of a sudden a bunch of queries fail claiming there is no such table.
 And what if the tool crashes in between those two renames?

 `gh-ost`'s approach is to lock the table via an [elaborate mechanism](https://github.com/github/gh-ost/issues/82) that ensures rollback in case of error/timeout.
 To the users/apps it looks atomic.
 Queries will block and pile up, then be released to operate on the new table.
 The logic relies on internal MySQL lock prioritization, and some users have shown specific scenarios where expected prioritization [can fail](https://github.com/github/gh-ost/issues/887).

 Implementing vitess's cut-over, we wanted the best of all worlds.
 We wanted the cut-over to appear atomic to the apps, i.e. the apps should see no unexpected errors, and at worst case will block for a few seconds.
-We also wanted complete certainty of data integrity: that no write can possibly take place on the original table while we bring the ghost table to speed.
+We also wanted complete certainty of data integrity: that no write can possibly take place on the original table while we bring the shadow table to speed.
 Breakdown follows.

 ### 1. Buffering writes